 Dr. Dormans earned his medical degree at the Indiana University School of Medicine in Indianapolis, IN.
 He completed his residency in orthopedic surgery at Michigan State University College of Human Medicine in Grand Rapids, MI, and a fellowship in clinical pediatric orthopedics at The Hospital for Sick Children in Toronto, Canada.

-Dr. Dormans leads a program marked by outstanding interdisciplinary care for all types of muscular and skeletal conditions.
-A world-renowned surgeon, Dr. Dormans is perhaps best known for his pioneering work in the area of limb-sparing surgery for sarcomas.
+Dr. Dormans leads CHOP’s nationally-ranked orthopedic program marked by outstanding interdisciplinary care for all types of muscular and skeletal conditions.
+A world-renowned surgeon, Dr. Dormans is perhaps best known for his pioneering work in the area of limb-sparing surgery for bone cancer.
 He is also widely recognized for his work in treating pediatric spinal deformities, specifically scoliosis.

 In addition to his clinical and academic appointments, Dr. Dormans is active in a number of national and international organizations.
-He is currently the vice president of the Scoliosis Research Society and vice president of the International Society of Orthopaedic Surgery and Traumatology (SICOT).
-He has served as president of the Pediatric Orthopaedic Society of North America, and was past chairman of the Board of Directors of Orthopaedics Overseas.
+He is currently the president-elect of the Scoliosis Research Society and the World Orthopaedic Concern.

-Dr. Dormans has published more than 280 peer reviewed articles, 180 abstracts, and 130 editorials, reviews and chapters, and has written or edited five textbooks on orthopedic surgery.
+Dr. Dormans has published more than 330 peer reviewed articles, 140 abstracts and 150 editorials, reviews, or chapters, and has written or edited five textbooks on orthopedic surgery.
+He has participated as an invited lecturer in more than 50 countries.
+He has also trained 47 clinical fellows and 37 research fellows.
 He and his team welcome the opportunity to provide the most advanced care for children from all parts of the world.« Back to Previous Page